 |---|---|---|---|

-| Caffeine | Adenosine receptor antagonism; stimulates thermogenesis | 3% to 11% increase in metabolic rate (Source) | Coffee beans, tea leaves, cacao |
+| Caffeine | Adenosine receptor antagonism; stimulates thermogenesis | Metabolic rate increased significantly for 3 h after ingestion; the trial does not report a percentage range (Source) | Coffee beans, tea leaves, cacao |

-| Glucomannan | Water-soluble dietary fiber; promotes gastric distension | 0.22 kg to 2.5 kg weight loss depending on trial (Source) | Konjac root |
+| Glucomannan | Water-soluble dietary fiber; promotes gastric distension | -0.22 kg vs placebo (95% CI -0.62 to 0.19), 8 RCTs pooled; NOT statistically significant (Source) | Konjac root |

-| Garcinia Cambogia (HCA) | Inhibition of ATP-citrate lyase | Average of 0.88 kg weight loss vs. placebo (Source) | Garcinia gummi-gutta fruit |
+| Garcinia Cambogia (HCA) | Inhibition of ATP-citrate lyase | -0.88 kg vs placebo (95% CI -1.75 to -0.00); statistically significant, but the review calls clinical relevance uncertain (Source) | Garcinia gummi-gutta fruit |

-| Conjugated Linoleic Acid (CLA) | Modulation of PPAR receptors; reduces adipocyte size | 0.70 kg to 1.33 kg reduction in fat mass (Source) | Dairy products, beef |
+| Conjugated Linoleic Acid (CLA) | Modulation of PPAR receptors; reduces adipocyte size | Body weight -0.70 kg (95% CI -1.09 to -0.32); fat mass -1.33 kg (95% CI -1.79 to -0.86) — two distinct, statistically significant outcomes (Source) | Dairy products, beef |

-| Capsaicin | TRPV1 receptor activation; BAT thermogenesis | ~33.99 kcal/day increase in energy expenditure (Source) | Chili peppers |
+| Capsaicin | TRPV1 receptor activation; BAT thermogenesis | +33.99 kcal/day resting metabolic rate (95% CI 15.95 to 52.03), 13 trials pooled (Source) | Chili peppers |

-| Bitter Orange (Synephrine) | Beta-3 adrenergic receptor agonist | 2% to 18% increase in resting metabolic rate (Source) | Citrus aurantium fruit |
+| Bitter Orange (Synephrine) | Beta-3 adrenergic receptor agonist | Increases resting metabolic rate and energy expenditure; modest weight loss over six to 12 weeks of use — the review reports no pooled percentage (Source) | Citrus aurantium fruit |

-| L-Carnitine | Fatty acid transport into mitochondria | ~1.21 kg weight loss in adults with overweight (Source) | Red meat, dairy |
+| L-Carnitine | Fatty acid transport into mitochondria | -1.21 kg vs placebo (95% CI -1.73 to -0.68), 37 RCTs pooled (Source) | Red meat, dairy |

 Detailed Ingredient Profiles